-The Animal Welfare Committee is made up of representatives from the scientific community, animal protection activists, veterinary surgeons and other experts.
-Permits to conduct studies are issued by the Cantonal Veterinary Office, often with restrictions.
-At the end of the year and after the permit to conduct the experiment has expired, the applicant is required to report how many animals were used and what results were achieved by that date or how much distress was caused to the animals during the test.
+The Animal Experimentation Commission consists of representatives from research, animal welfare groups, veterinarians, and other experts.
+Permits are issued by the cantonal veterinary office, often with specific conditions, which must be fulfilled.
+At the end of each year and after expiry of the experimental permit, the applicant must state how many animals were used and what results were obtained, or how great the stress actually was for the animals in the experiment.
 These figures are every year by the Federal Food Safety and Veterinary Office (FSVO).

 The cantonal veterinary office must check whether animal husbandry and experiments comply with the law.
 Every year, the cantonal office inspects the performance of animal experiments for at least one fifth of the current licences.
 It inspects the documentation.
 In this way, it checks whether the licences and conditions are being complied with, whether those responsible have the required level of training and whether the animals are being kept in accordance with the legislation.
 The animal protection commissions support the authorities in these inspections.

 In addition, institutes which carry out animal experiments are required to employ animal welfare officers who also carry out internal inspections of animal husbandry and experiments.

 What is considered an animal experiment in Switzerland?

 Whenever researchers use animals protected under the Animal Protection Act to test a scientific question, the procedure is considered an in Switzerland.
 This can apply to very different areas, e.g. if fundamental biological processes in an organism are to be better understood or diseases need to be studied.
 Substance testing in drug development for humans and animals is also included, as is the development and testing of the safety of implants, artificial heart valves and joints.
 If animals are used to test measuring devices (e.g. new imaging procedures), the intervention is also considered an animal experiment.